red-co/awesome-siyuan/README.md

 # awesome-siyuan
-some useful resources and code snippets
+some useful resources and code snippets for siyuan note.